JasonGuoo/gemini-cli-api/README.md

 -   **Instant Compatibility:** Seamlessly integrate with the vast ecosystem of OpenAI-compatible tools and libraries by simply changing the API base URL.
 -   **Production-Ready Path:** Develop for free, and easily transition to a paid OpenAI model or direct Gemini API integration for production by updating API keys and URLs, without major code refactoring.

-## Why Use This for Development?

-This project acts as a bridge, giving you the best of both worlds:
--   **Zero-Cost Development:** You can develop and test your AI-powered applications without incurring API costs by leveraging the Gemini free tier through `gemini-cli`.
--   **Instant Compatibility:** You can use the vast ecosystem of tools, libraries, and applications that are built for the OpenAI API.
-Simply change the base URL to point to this local server, and your existing code will work.
--   **Production-Ready Path:** Develop for free using this server, and when you're ready to go to production, you can switch to a paid OpenAI model or a dedicated Gemini API endpoint by simply changing the API key and URL, with no other code modifications.

-It's the ideal solution for developers who want to build on the OpenAI API standard without the cost, using the power of Gemini models.

 ### Key Features
 -   **OpenAI API Compatibility:** Exposes a `/v1/chat/completions` endpoint that mimics the OpenAI standard.